aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-file/_index.md

 - **Supported .NET versions?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **How long does the basic extraction take?** Typically under a second for small files.

-## What is “decompress file .NET”?
+## What is “decompress zip file C#”?

-Decompressing a file in .NET means reading a compressed archive (e.g., ZIP, LZIP, GZIP) and writing its original content back to the file system.
-Aspose.Zip abstracts the complexity, letting you focus on business logic rather than compression algorithms.
+Decompressing a file in .NET means reading a compressed archive (ZIP, LZIP, GZIP, etc.) and writing the original content back to the file system.
+Aspose.Zip abstracts the compression algorithms so you can focus on business logic instead of stream plumbing.

 ## Why use Aspose.Zip for .NET archive extraction?

 - **Zero‑dependency** – no external native binaries.
 - **Rich format support** – ZIP, GZIP, TAR, LZIP, and more.
 - **Thread‑safe API** – perfect for web services and background jobs.